documentationfor yFiles for HTML 3.0.0.3

 The LassoSelectionInputMode doesn’t change the selection itself.
 Instead, the GraphEditorInputMode and GraphViewerInputMode listen to its drag-finished event and handle it in their onLassoSelect method.

-The visualization of the region uses an outline in --yfiles-theme-secondary and a half-transparent fill using the --yfiles-theme-secondary as explained in Effects on Lasso and Marquee.
+The visualization of the region uses an outline in --yfiles-theme-secondary and a half-transparent fill using the --yfiles-theme-secondary as explained in Lasso and Marquee.

 During the gesture, LassoSelectionInputMode can display an indicator for the region around the start location where the lasso gesture can be finished.
 The default circular visualization can be configured with the CSS class yfiles-lasso-finish-region.
 For full control an individual visualization can be set via the finishRegionRenderer property.